c3lang/c3-web/src/content/docs/Generic Programming/anyinterfaces.md

 }
 ```

-While `myname` will behave as a method, we declare it without type.
+While `myname` will behave as a method, we declare it without a type.
 Note here that unlike normal methods we leave
-out the first "self", argument.
+out the first "self" argument.

 ### Implementing the interface